scrapy/scrapy/docs/topics/settings.rst

 Import path of a given asyncio event loop class.

-If the asyncio reactor is enabled this setting can be used to specify the asyncio event loop to be used with it.
+If the asyncio reactor is enabled (see :setting:`TWISTED_REACTOR`) this setting can be used to specify the asyncio event loop to be used with it.
 Set the setting to the import path of the desired asyncio event loop class.
 If the setting is set to ``None`` the default asyncio event loop will be used.